-Another method to control weeds is to till the field, form beds and irrigate prior to planting.
+Another method used to control weeds is to till the field, form beds and irrigate prior to planting.
 This will encourage the germination of the weed seeds.
-The field can then be sprayed with a non-specific herbicide or rotary hoed to kill the weeds.
-After the weeds have been destroyed, the brussels sprouts are planted.
+The field can then be sprayed with a nonselective herbicide or rotary hoed to eliminate the weeds.
+After the weeds have been destroyed, the cauliflower is planted.
 Disking will eliminate germinated weeds but will also expose new weed seed that may germinate and cause a second flush of weeds.

-Cultivation and hoeing can be used to control weeds but should be done with care due to the shallow root system of brussels sprouts.
+Cultivation and hoeing can be used to control weeds but should be done with care due to the shallow root system of cauliflower.
 Rows and beds must be carefully planted and the cultivation equipment must be carefully aligned.
+Fields should be disked after harvest to eliminate any weeds present and to prevent the weeds from flowering and spreading seed.